Actress Spotlight: Alicia Vikander

 Vikander was born in Sweden's second biggest city, Gothenburg, the daughter to respected Swedish stage actress Maria Fahl-Vikander.
 Vikander trained as a dancer at the Royal Swedish Ballet School in Stockholm for nine years and appeared in a number of musicals at The Göteborg Opera before changing careers.

 was Vikander's first English language movie and she appeared with an ensemble cast, including Keira Knightley, Jude Law, Aaron Taylor-Johnson and Domhnall Gleeson.
-Directed by Joe Wright (Pride and Prejudice, Atonement), Anna Karenina was a visually glorious and ambitious movie, but it was met with a mixed reception, including here.
+Directed by Joe Wright (Pride and Prejudice

 Vikander's 2012 was capped off when she was named as 10 Actors to Watch at the 20th Hamptons International Film Festival and nominated for the BAFTA Rising Star Award alongside Andrea Riseborough, Elizabeth Olsen and eventual winner Juno Temple.
 She also won the Editor's Choice Award at the 2013 Elle Style Awards.